- The background of chromatic aberration

 Lenses are designed so that light refracted at a lens meets at one focal point.
-Light, however, contains various wavelengths, which are refracted differently.
+Light, however, contains various wavelengths that refract differently.
 So light rays of different wavelengths (red, blue, and green, for example) may not meet at a common point.
 When this happens, color fringes appear along the borders of very light or very dark parts of an image affecting the image quality.

 The background of chromatic aberration

-Image 1 depicts the blue ray of light is refracted stronger than that of the green and red.
-The intensity of the refraction depends on the wavelength as well as the optical density of the prism that the light passes through.
-Shorter wavelengths (blue) will bend more than longer wavelengths (red) and material with a higher optical density will bend more compared to a lower optical density.
-Optical densities are described by an index of refraction.
+Image 1 depicts the blue ray of light refracting stronger than that of the green and red.
+The refraction intensity depends on the wavelength and the optical density of the prism through which the light passes.
+Shorter wavelengths (blue) will bend more than longer wavelengths (red), and material with a higher optical density will bend more than a lower optical density.
+An index of refraction describes optical densities.

 A few examples of optical densities:

 - Water – 1.3333

 - Crown Glass – 1.52

 Light passing through a lens is no different than light passing through any of the materials listed above.
 The focal length of a lens is dependent on the refractive index as different wavelengths will be focused on different positions as they pass through the lens into the sensor.

 Ideally, a lens would offset the wavelengths' various dispersions by focusing them on the same point.
 This lens, however, does not technically exist as a single lens, and as a result, lens dispersion causes chromatic aberration.
 In other words, multiple colors of light will travel at different speeds while passing through a lens.
 This dispersion often leads to images with colored edges (red, yellow, green, blue, magenta, etc.), especially around objects in high contrast situations.